Overcoming Sports Injuries – The New Way Back©

 Pre Surgery Treatment

-Treating an athlete before they ever have surgery can eliminate many of the symptoms we see with injured athletes.
+Treating an athlete before they have surgery can eliminate many of the symptoms we see with injured athletes.
 Processing their rational and irrational fears before they ever have surgery makes facing surgery, the recovery process, and returning to play a remarkably different experience for the athletes that are fortunate enough to do this work prior to surgery.

 “I have had ups and downs mentally and physically in the sport of gymnastics.
-Robert’s sports performance work has helped me let go of the injuries and disappointments I’ve had in my career, and has helped me focus on the accomplishments that I have experienced and the ones that are soon to come.
+ISP’s sports performance work has helped me let go of the injuries and disappointments I’ve had in my career, and has helped me focus on the accomplishments that I have experienced and the ones that are soon to come.
 I consider Robert Andrews my personal “mind” trainer and a friend I can talk to.” ~ Former Olympian & World Champion

 “I injured my knee early in the season.
 The pain from surgery was incredibly difficult to get through, but the anger I experienced watching the whole season go by without me being able to play was unbearable.
 Robert helped me work through the injury, put the loss of that season behind me, and focus on the joy of the joy of the game again.
 I am performing with more fierceness and determination now, than before the injury.
 I also feel like I am playing smarter because Robert helped me see where I was wasting mental and physical focus and energy in practice and in games.” ~ Mark, College Defensive Lineman